 Essential oils are not water-soluble, so dripping them directly into a bath will only result in a film of undiluted essential oils sitting on top of the water which could be irritating to very sensitive skin.
 What you need is a dispersant.
 Good ones to use are fractionated coconut oil, olive oil, or a liquid castile soap.

-Mix 5-20 drops of Relaxx essential oil blend per 1 tablespoon of your chosen dispersant.
+Mix 5-20 drops of essential oils per 1 tablespoon of your chosen dispersant.
 Make sure the bathwater isn’t too hot, but warm enough that you can relax and breathe in the aroma for a quiet, calming experience.

 3. Deepening Meditation Practice.

 Combining calming essential oils with meditation can be very powerful.
-Using Relaxx blend (see step #1) just prior to meditation can help to calm down your nervous system, bring about a state of peaceful awareness, lower your blood pressure, and ease anxiety.
+Using a calming essential oil blend (see step #1) just prior to meditation can help to calm down your nervous system, bring about a state of peaceful awareness, lower your blood pressure, and ease anxiety.
 Just a few moments of deep breathing prior to meditation can add another dimension to your meditation practice.

 4. Calming Agitated Kids.

 You don’t need to put the oil on the kids… just wear it yourself like a perfume.
 Waft it around the room where older child(ren) are playing or fighting.
 Or use a cool-mist essential oil diffuser for 10-20 minutes in the family area.

 Avoid the use of essential oils on sensitive areas of the body (e.g., inside ears and around genitalia) and never near the eyes.
 If you wish to use essential oils with children or while pregnant or breastfeeding, you should ALWAYS exercise extreme caution and seek a qualified practitioner’s advice prior to use.

 Remember too that essential oils are not intended to be used as replacements for medicine, but to support overall health and well-being.
 For any persistent health problems, always consult your physician.